-For the ones with an existing web and mobile property, and processing data that has its origins in the member states of the EU, the GDPR warrants some urgent upgrades pertaining to data collection, processing, usage, and storage.
+For the ones with an existing web and mobile property, and processing data that has its origins in the member states of the EU, the General Data Protection Regulation warrants some urgent upgrades pertaining to data collection, processing, usage, and storage.
 As stated above, the location of your business doesn’t matter, and therefore, the compliance is unavoidable.

 Starting with this one, in the next few articles, we are going to cover how an enterprise must upgrade their existing web and mobile properties to adhere to the GDPR.
 You can also reach out to us if you are looking to upgrade your web and app solutions in accordance with the new rules, or want to build something from scratch.

 In an age where data has become a power to reckon with, GDPR is one of the first steps in a significant direction that empowers the consumer, ensures transparency, and hinders data abuse on a global scale.
 At Net Solutions, our objective will be to help you traverse this path of data regulations without you having to compromise your business growth and aspirations.